-The Vineyard House – Jeremy Nickel, the proprietor of The Vineyard House in Oakville is continuing his family’s rich legacy and history in the Napa Valley through his own vineyards and wine.
-His story begins with his father, Gil Nickel – who was one of the founders of Far Niente, founded Dolce and later, Nickel & Nickel.
+The Vineyard House.
+Jeremy Nickel, the proprietor of The Vineyard House in Oakville continues his family’s rich legacy and history in Napa Valley through his own vineyards and wine.
+His story begins with his father, Gil Nickel, who was one of the founders of Far Niente, founded Dolce and later, Nickel & Nickel.
 The wines of the Vineyard House pay tribute to his father Gil.

 Gill had never touched a drop of alcohol in his life up to this point.
 Then he took a trip to France and discovered French wines and particularly fell in love with the white wines from the Montrachet region.
 The seeds were sown of what would eventually become a passion for the rest of his life.

 In 1975 Gil moved to San Francisco.
 At the young age of 30 he started making wine in his home on Nob Hill.
 Calling his home production “Nob Hill Cellars” he entered it in the Sonoma County Fair in 1978 and took third place.
 Not bad.
-In 1979 he took a trip up to Napa to look for vineyard property.
+In 1979 he took a trip up to Napa Valley to look for vineyard property.
 Finding an old abandoned stone winery building that dated to 1889 (this winery had been closed since Prohibition) he and several partners purchased the property.
-With three years of restoration they dug a cave and turned it from an old stone building overgrown by the surrounding forest into a beautiful estate property.
-And over the years this has became one of Napa’s venerable names – Far Niente.
+With three years of restoration, they dug a cave and turned it from an old stone building overgrown by the surrounding forest into a beautiful estate property.
+And over the years this has become one of Napa’s most iconic wineries: Far Niente.

 Fortunately Gil wanted to ensure his son had the ingredients to succeed in winemaking should he follow that career path.
-In 2003 after Gil passed away – he left this property and house to Jeremy.
-Jeremy has since expanded the property – there are now 33 acres of which 25 are under vine.
-This is Oakville of course and Cabernet Sauvignon is one of the most planted varietals in this appellation and certainly the varietal that has put this unique part of the Napa Valley on the map.
+In 2003 after Gil passed away, he left this property and house to Jeremy.
+Jeremy has since expanded the property and there are now 33 acres of which 25 are under vine.
+This is Oakville of course and Cabernet Sauvignon is one of the most planted varieties in this appellation and certainly the variety that has put this treasured part of the Napa Valley on the map.
 Jeremy grows Cabernet Sauvignon, Cabernet Franc and in a testament to his father’s original love affair with Montrachet, there are 10 acres of Chardonnay still under vine.

-This is the Halter Valley (named after the type of show horses that used to be kept on the property), a little visited side valley in the foothills of the Mayacamus Mountains in the western part of Oakville.
-Jeremy’s vineyards form the center of this valley – his neighbors are some of the “whose who” of Napa Valley – Harlan is across the street, Bond up the street and Futo Estate is next door and his family’s Far Niente is just East of his own property.
+This is Halter Valley (named after the type of show horses that used to be kept on the property), a little visited side valley in the foothills of the Mayacamas mountains in the western part of Oakville.
+Jeremy’s vineyards form the center of this valley; his neighbors are some of the “who’s who” of Napa Valley – Harlan Estate is across the street, BOND up the road and Futo Estate is next door.
+The winery his family founded, Far Niente is just east of his own property.

-This property is one of the more historic sites in the Napa Valley.
-The house which inspired the name of his wines was originally built in 1853 by William Baldridge – a prominent Napa citizen.
+This property is one of the more historic sites in Napa Valley.
+The house which inspired the name of his wines was originally built in 1853 by William Baldridge, a prominent Napa citizen.
 William participated in one of the early emigrant parties to California and was one of the men present in 1846 during the historic Bear Flag Revolt in the town of Sonoma.
-The entire property feels like walking back in time – with stately Palm trees gracing the entrance to the driveway, massive hundreds of year old Oak trees, and one of the largest fig trees you will ever see.
+The entire property feels like walking back in time with stately palm trees gracing the entrance to the driveway, massive hundreds of year-old oak trees, and one of the largest fig trees one will ever see.

 It is interesting to note that Jeremy holds a blind tasting, appropriately titled the “Cult Cab Competition”, for select trade each year and puts his wine against some of the biggest names in the valley.
-The first year he held this competition his wine came in as the overall third favorite choice – against Napa heavyweights (and significantly more expensive wines) such as Screaming Eagle, Abreu, Araujo etc.
+The first year he held this competition his wine came in as the overall third favorite choice against Napa heavyweights (and significantly more expensive wines) such as Screaming Eagle, Abreu Vineyards, Eisele Vineyard etc.

-Their first vintage was 2005.
-Each vintage is small – typically just several hundred cases.
-These are balanced wines – with balanced structure on all three vintages tasted.
-It should also be noted that some wines can hold up better in the bottle after being opened than others; each of these wines did just that.
-The wines did not drop off even after several days; each vintage continued to develop additional nuances and complexities (including a softening of the tannins) as they were exposed to some air.
-For the wine to hold up well after being opened, one must start with exceptional fruit – and then of course the winemaking style and the wine’s extraction comes into play.
+Over the years, we have noticed these are balanced wines accompanied by an integrated texture that complements the wines rather than detracts.
+It should also be noted that some of their bottlings can hold up better in the bottle after being opened than others.
+The Cabernet Sauvignon wines did not drop off even after several days; each vintage continued to develop additional nuances and complexities (including a softening of the tannins) as they were exposed to some air.
+For the wine to hold up well after being opened several factors must be considered: exceptional fruit and winemaking style including amount of extraction in the cellar.

-2007 shows dark fruit and a dark nose.
-In our opinion, this is the most intriguing bouquet of the three vintages.
+The 2007 The Vineyard House Cabernet Sauvignon shows dark fruit and a dark bouquet.
+In our opinion, this wine offers the most intriguing aromatics of the three vintages between 2007 and 2009.
 Unlike the other two vintages there is a slight menthol and even a subtle anis nuance to the bouquet.
 Earthy and dusty tannins anchoring a long satisfying finish.
-Smooth, yet with structure.
+This bottling is smooth, yet with structure.

-2008 – of the three vintages this shows the prettiest bouquet.
+The 2008 The Vineyard House Cabernet Sauvignon; of the three vintages this shows the prettiest bouquet.
 It is floral and elegant with notes of cherry, raspberry and cedar on the nose.
-As it breathes hints of mocha show.
-The palate is well endowed with fruit – it is full bodied – both blue and black fruit.
-The finish is layered with big yet balanced tannins – holding up well to the fruit.
+As it breathes it reveals additional hints of mocha.
+The palate is well endowed with fruit, is full bodied and offers flavors of both blue and black fruits.
+The finish is layered with robust, yet balanced tannins which hold up well to the power of the fruit.

-2009 is still a young vintage.
-The nose is initially closed – but with time becomes more aromatic as it opens – showing more black fruit with also a gravelly component – with mineralities.
+The 2009 The Vineyard House Cabernet Sauvignon was still a young vintage at the time of our tasting.
+The bouquet was initially closed but with time became more aromatic as it opens, showing more black fruit with also a gravelly component along with mineralities.
 This wine has very good acidity and structure.

 Gil’s passion for racing cars and historic automobiles has carried to his son.
 Jeremy is also a vintage race car driver and collector of these unique vehicles.
 He has his own racing team – visit: www.jeremynickelmotorsports.com for more details.

 Jeremy selectively distributes his wines in states that he has a personal connection to – California, Texas, Nevada and Oklahoma (where he still calls home).
-His wines are found at some of the big name casinos in Las Vegas including MGM and the Bellagio.
+His wines are found at some of the big-name casinos in Las Vegas including MGM and the Bellagio.
 Locally the wine is found at several premium restaurants including the French Laundry and Morimotos.
 The wine is sold direct or through their website.
-Visit: www.tvhwines.com